R0bL/DS5500_Project_Repo/README.md

     # Create a base prompt with examples to help the model
     # Note: this is very customizable, I've chosen to use 3 examples of the answer style we'd like.
-    # We could also write this in a txt file and import it in if we wanted.
     base_prompt = """Based on the following context items, please answer the query.
 Give yourself room to think by extracting relevant passages from the context before answering the query.
 Don't return the thinking, only return the answer.